Bray Wyatt: WWE Return and final appearances (2022–2023)

 In September 2022, WWE began playing an a cappella version of "White Rabbit" by Jefferson Airplane at live events and during commercial breaks of televised shows, while QR codes were also hidden in various locations on episodes of Raw and SmackDown.
-Each code led to websites containing imagery, minigames, and riddles that all vaguely referenced Wyatt and were seemingly connected to the upcoming Extreme Rules event on October 8.
+Each code led to websites containing imagery, minigames, and riddles that all vaguely alluded to Wyatt's return and were seemingly connected to the upcoming Extreme Rules event on October 8.
 At the closure of the event, Wyatt returned to WWE as a face, accompanied by live-action versions of his Firefly Fun House characters and a new mask, revealing himself as the person behind the "White Rabbit" teases.
 Wyatt's return included a masked character, Uncle Howdy, portrayed by his real-life brother Taylor (previously known as Bo Dallas).
-At Raw is XXX, the 30th anniversary of Raw, Wyatt interrupted LA Knight in a segment with The Undertaker, in which The Undertaker seemingly gave Wyatt his approval in what many called a "passing of the torch" moment.
-At the Royal Rumble, Wyatt defeated Knight in what ended up being Wyatt's final televised match.
+On January 23, 2023, at Raw is XXX, the 30th anniversary of Raw, Wyatt interrupted LA Knight in a segment with The Undertaker, in which The Undertaker seemingly gave Wyatt his approval in what many called a "passing of the torch" moment.
+At the 2023 Royal Rumble on January 28, Wyatt defeated Knight in what ended up being Wyatt's final televised match.

-After his feud with Knight, Wyatt began a storyline with Bobby Lashley heading into WrestleMania 39, but he quietly disappeared from television before the event and his storyline with Lashley was dropped.
-On the February 17, 2023, episode of SmackDown, Wyatt and Howdy laid out Hit Row, followed by Wyatt challenging the winner of Brock Lesnar vs. Bobby Lashley, which took place at that year's Elimination Chamber, to a match at WrestleMania 39, which would be Wyatt's final appearance in WWE.
-Reports later indicating that his sudden disappearance was due to Wyatt dealing with a real-life illness.
-On August 19, it was reported that Wyatt was closing in on a return after spending most of his time since February battling a life-threatening illness.
+After his feud with Knight, Wyatt began a storyline with Bobby Lashley heading into WrestleMania 39, but he quietly disappeared from television before the event and his storyline with Lashley was canceled.
+On the February 17, 2023, episode of SmackDown, Wyatt and Howdy laid out Hit Row, followed by Wyatt challenging the winner of Brock Lesnar vs. Bobby Lashley, which took place at that year's Elimination Chamber in February, to a match at WrestleMania 39, which would be Wyatt's final ever appearance in WWE.
+Reports later indicated that his sudden disappearance was due to Wyatt dealing with a real-life illness.
+On August 19, five days before his eventual death, it was reported that Wyatt was closing in on a return after spending most of his time since February battling a life-threatening illness.